MaiTaiTom’s Best Restaurant Of 2015 Award Winner

-From the “Pasta” section of the menu, we tried the Squid Ink Garganelli ($24) (handmade version of penne) with Maine lobster, fennel, Meyer lemon and truffle butter.
-This was so stupendous that Tracy told me she will not be sharing this with anyone next time (me neither).
+From the “Pasta” section of the menu, we tried the Squid Ink Garganelli ($24) (a handmade version of penne) with Maine lobster, fennel, Meyer lemon, and truffle butter.
+This was so stupendous that Tracy told me she would not be sharing this with anyone next time (me neither).

-From the “Main” portion, our group opted for the smoked sweet corn risotto with goat cheese ($17) and the Pitman Farms Duck Breast served with collard greens, guanciale and peruano beans ($32).
-The duck was outstanding, but with six bite-sized pieces I think it could be eaten by one person as a main course.
+From the “Main” portion, our group opted for the smoked sweet corn risotto with goat cheese ($17), and the Pitman Farms Duck Breast served with collard greens, guanciale and Peruano beans ($32).
+The duck was outstanding, but with six bite-sized pieces, I think one person could eat it as a main course.

-Fresh small plates and utensils are changed out with each course.
+New small plates and utensils are changed out with each course.
 The small plates are brought to the table in a cigar box (sans cigars).
-Tracy can’t live without olive oil and fleur de sel, both of which were used to great effect.
-While it is recommended that everything be shared, other than a few of the appetizers, many of these dishes could easily be eaten by one person.
+Tracy can’t live without olive oil and fleur de sel, both of which were used to significant effect.
+While it is recommended that everything is shared, other than a few of the appetizers, many of these dishes could easily be eaten by one person.